Many people have HPV (human papillomavirus), and the infection often clears up on its own, without treatment. And it often doesn’t make people sick.

-HPV Positive, No Symptoms
+If You Have HPV and No Symptoms

-- Watch and wait.
+If the HPV infection has caused abnormal cell changes that could lead to cervical cancer, your doctor might want to take wait-and-see approach.
 Sometimes the cell changes -- called cervical dysplasia, precancerous cell changes, or cervical intraepithelial neoplasia -- will heal on their own.

 - Cryotherapy.
 This involves freezing the abnormal cells with liquid nitrogen.